odoo/documentation/accounting/bank/misc/interbank.rst

 To handle internal transfers you need a transfer account in your charts of account.
 Odoo will generate an account automatically based on the country of your chart of account.
-To parameter your chart of account and check the default transfer account go into your the accounting module, select :menuselection:`Configuration --> Settings`.
+To configure your chart of accounts and check the default transfer account go into the accounting module settings, select :menuselection:`Configuration --> Settings`.

 Your chart of accounts will be pre-installed depending on the country